 The following day, and the couple was in Scotland – back to where their romance began, at St Andrew’s University.
 They were there to mark the beginning of the university’s 600th anniversary celebrations, and to mark the Prince’s recent patronage of its 600th Anniversary Appeal.
 In his speech to the 600 selected guests, Prince William spoke of the university’s significance to himself and his fiancée.
 “This is a special moment for Catherine and me.
 It feels like coming home,” he said.
 After watching a military fly-past, the couple once again went for a walk to meet the 3,000-strong crowd which had gathered to welcome the couple back to their alma mater.
 “He’s always faster then me,” Ms Middleton said of Prince William’s pace with meeting the crowd, joking, “I get told off if I don’t keep up.”

 From St Andrew’s, it was a mad dash to London for William and Catherine, where they joined Prince Harry at New Zealand House for the signing of the condolence book set up for the victims of the Christchurch earthquake.
-While both Princes signed only with their first given name, Ms Middleton signed as ‘Catherine Middleton’ next to her fiancé’s name – she will soon only sign ‘Catherine’.Filed under British Royals
+While both Princes signed only with their first given name, Ms Middleton signed as ‘Catherine Middleton’ next to her fiancé’s name – she will soon only sign ‘Catherine’.Filed under The United Kingdom

-Tagged British Commonwealth, Hats, New Zealand, Patronage, Prince Harry, Scotland, The Duchess of Cambridge, The Duke of Cambridge, Wales.
+Tagged Hats, New Zealand, Patronage, Prince Harry of Wales, Scotland, The Duchess of Cambridge, The Duke of Cambridge, Wales.